huangfeng/docs/data/api/datamarks_addcss.md

 @params:
-- id	string,number	ID of the neccessary item
+- id	id	ID of the neccessary item
 - css		string 		CSS class name
 * silent	boolean		if true the component is not redrawn